Understanding the different types of bulk liquid tanks

 Volume

-The typical liquid bulk trailer holds 6,000-7,000 gallons.
+The typical liquid bulk trailer holds 6,000–7,000 gallons.
 Some carriers offer “tight fill” tanks that hold only up to 5,000 gallons.
 By filling these smaller tanks completely, you ensure that the liquid won’t get agitated in transit, reducing the chance of forming foam.
-Foam is nearly impossible to unload from a trailer, leaving you with a “heel” of unusable product, which you’ll be forced to discard.
+Foam is nearly impossible to unload from a trailer, leaving you with a “heel” of unusable product that may need to be discarded.

 Compartments